 We all know social media can be an extremely powerful tool for any nonprofit (large or small) to propel your organisation into the world.
 However, you do have to nurture your account and your followers, just signing up to a social media platform will not, alone, help your charity reap the benefits available.

 Analyse your demographic and sign up to the platform(s) that they use on a regular basis.
 So, how do you create a presence that attracts new donors, retains old ones and adds value to the community you've created?
-The content you post on your social media platforms is key in achieving all of the above, it needs to be daily, customer-centric, relevant and helpful.
+The content you post on your social media platforms is key in achieving all of the above, it needs to be consistant, customer-centric, relevant and helpful.
 Posting daily updates with information on your charity or industry news, campaigns and events is a great way to make supporters feel connected and educated on what you’re trying to achieve.
-Each post should incorporate appropriate hashtags, this will help people interested to see your post and ensure visibility of your brand is maximised.
+Each post should incorporate appropriate hashtags, this will help people interested to find your post and ensure visibility of your brand is maximised.

 Follow donors you want to attract, you can then use content to persuade them to support your cause!
 It's also important you follow key figures in the industry, industry bodies, your peers, and organisations you aspire to be like.
-Now that you have followed all the relevant people it's time gain their attention.
-It’s paramount that you actively engage your followers, try to comment, like and share their posts on a regular basis.
+Now that you have followed all the relevant people it's time get their attention.
+It’s paramount that you actively engage your followers, comment, like and share their posts on a regular basis.
 Taking interest in their content will go a long way in intriguing them about your organisation!
 Employees should also be encouraged to like, comment and share posts from your nonprofit's channel to help spread the reach of your posts.

 Email is another great way to market your nonprofit, but in order for it to be effective it requires some planning.
 Here are our top do's and don'ts.

 Use compelling images

 Create an exciting subject line and preview text, encouraging readers to actually open the email is a strong place to start!

 Educate your readers on who you are, what your cause is trying to achieve and naturally they will want to play a part in your fundraising journey